fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 ## The Kubernetes API Version

-To ensure you use an API version of Kubernetes objects that the FortiADC Ingress Controller supports, you can use the kubectl command to check the resource API version.
+To ensure you use an API version of Kubernetes objects that the FortiADC Kubernetes Controller supports, you can use the kubectl command to check the resource API version.

     for kind in `kubectl api-resources | tail +2 | awk '{ print $1 }'`; do kubectl explain $kind; done | grep -e "KIND:" -e "VERSION:"